Mechanistic Understanding and Mitigation of Language Confusion in English-Centric Large Language Models: Mitigating Language Confusion via Neuron Editing

 \subsection{Comparison with Multilingual Alignment}

 To contextualize the effectiveness of neuron editing, we compare the performance of the edited \textit{Llama3-8B} model with that of the multilingual-tuned \textit{Llama3-8B}.
-Quantitative results show that neuron editing achieves language confusion mitigation on par with the multilingual-aligned model for most languages.
-Both approaches yield high line-level pass rates and language accuracy, demonstrating that targeted neuron intervention can match the benefits of extensive multilingual instruction tuning for confusion reduction.
+Quantitative results show that neuron editing yields confusion mitigation comparable to multilingual instruction tuning for many languages, despite requiring no additional data or retraining.
+This demonstrates that targeted neuron intervention can match the benefits of extensive multilingual instruction tuning for confusion reduction.
+However, for languages with limited pretraining exposure, multilingual supervised fine-tuning can achieve stronger performance.

 Beyond aggregate metrics, qualitative analysis reveals further advantages of the neuron editing approach.
-Through case studies, we observe that the edited Llama3-8B not only generates fluent and accurate responses in the intended target language, but also avoids certain artifacts introduced by multilingual alignment.
-For example, in several instances (Figure \ref{case}), the multilingual Llama3-8B produces outputs containing HTML tags or formatting patterns reminiscent of its instruction tuning data, reflecting the influence of imperfect or noisy multilingual datasets.
+Through case studies, we observe that the edited \emph{Llama3-8B} not only generates fluent and accurate responses in the intended target language, but also avoids certain artifacts introduced by multilingual alignment.
+For example, in several instances (Figure \ref{case}), the multilingual \emph{Llama3-8B} produces outputs containing HTML tags or formatting patterns reminiscent of its instruction tuning data, reflecting the influence of imperfect or noisy multilingual datasets.
 In contrast, the neuron-edited model consistently produces clean, well-structured, and contextually appropriate responses, free from such extraneous formatting.

 These findings highlight a key strength of mechanistic neuron editing: it directly addresses the internal causes of language confusion without introducing side effects from large-scale data-driven alignment.
 By preserving the original model’s semantic competence and output quality, neuron editing offers a more targeted and interpretable solution.
 This suggests that, beyond traditional multilingual instruction tuning, mechanistic interpretability-driven interventions can provide a promising path toward high-quality, robust multilingual language models.